laithsakka/Grafter/README.md

     interfaces were not found: vboxnet0 (adapter 2) You can either change the machine's network settings or stop the machine
 ```
-   fix: Right click on the VM and open the VM settings, go to networks and
+   Fix: Right click on the VM and open the VM settings, go to networks and
    change ``attached to`` from "host only adapter" to "nat".

 ```text
    Failed to open a session for the virtual machine grafter.
    Implementation of the USB 2.0 controller not found!
    ...etc
  ```
-   fix1: Right click on the VM and open the VM settings, go to ports, choose USB
+   Fix: Right click on the VM and open the VM settings, go to ports, choose USB
    tab and disable USB.

   **note:** The password for the VM is admin when needed.

 ### Navigating the virtual machine
 * All the files that you need to deal with are located under
     `/home/grafter/Desktop/Grafter` directory .
-* Grafter source code: Grafter is implemented as a Clang tool, thus its code
+* Grafter source code: grafter is implemented as a Clang tool, thus its code
   resides in the LLVM source code directory and can be found at
   `/home/grafter/Desktop/Grafter/llvm/tools/clang/tools/grafter`.
 * Grafter binary: located  at `/home/grafter/Desktop/Grafter/build/bin/grafter` .